-POLICY 16: Green/open space
+POLICY 17: Green/Open Space

-Development shall protect and improve existing green/open space and provide for new green/open space.
-This shall by achieved by:
+Development shall protect and improve, where appropriate, existing green/open space.
+Development that increases the demand for recreation or amenity shall provide for new green/open space.
+This shall by achieved by, where appropriate:

 - i.
-The protection of existing green/open space including private gardens and railway corridors/embankments from significant damage, or loss, through development. - ii.
-The appropriate provision (relative to the size of the development) of new green/open space, contributing towards addressing the open space deficiencies in the Area as identified in the CCS. - iii.
-Appropriate contributions to the maintenance and enhancement of existing and new green/open space. - iv.
-The offsetting of any loss of green/open space, ideally within the Area. - The protection and appropriate provision of green corridors through existing and new streetscapes. - vi.
+The protection of existing green/open space from significant damage, or loss, through development. - ii.
+The appropriate provision (relative to the size of the development) of new green/open space, or contributing towards addressing the open space deficiencies in the Area as identified in the development plan. - iii.
+Appropriate contributions to the maintenance and enhancement of existing and new green/open space, where applicable. - iv.
+The offsetting of any loss of green/open space, ideally within the Area. - v.
+The protection and appropriate provision of green corridors through existing and new streetscapes. - vi.
 The appropriate provision of new small green/open space such as pocket parks and active green spaces (eg green walls and green roofs) and their maintenance. - vii.
-The use of Sustainable Drainage Systems in all development, unless there are practical reasons for not doing so. - viii.
-The appropriate provision of outdoor leisure facilities such as playgrounds, gyms and recreational spaces and their maintenance. - ix.
-Development that has a positive impact on the relationship between urban and natural features.
+The use of Sustainable Drainage Systems in all development, unless there are practical or viability reasons for not doing so. - viii.
+The appropriate provision of outdoor leisure facilities such as playgrounds, gyms and recreational spaces and their maintenance, where applicable. - ix.
+Development that has a positive impact on the relationship between urban and natural features. - G3.
+The London Plan (Policy 7.18) says "the Mayor supports the creation of new open space in London to ensure satisfactory levels of local provision to address areas of deficiency".
+The CCS (Policy CS15) says "the council will protect and improve Camden's parks and open spaces" and will "tackle deficiencies and under-provision and meet increased demand for open space...securing additional on-site public open space in the growth areas", including the West Hampstead Interchange.
+It also states that the Council will work on "securing other opportunities for additional public open space".